 Preprofessional Admission.
 Students are admitted into the College of Nursing as "premajor Nursing" students.
 Admission to ASU as a premajor Nursing student does not guarantee admission into the professional program.
-Admission to the professional program is competitive, with the greatest emphasis placed on grade point average based on selected prerequisite courses.
+Admission to the professional program requires a separate application to the College of Nursing and is competitive, with the greatest emphasis placed on grade point average based on selected prerequisite courses.